IBM/MAX-Breast-Cancer-Mitosis-Detector/README.md

 To run the docker image, which automatically starts the model serving API, run:

 ```
-$ docker run -it -p 5000:5000 max-breast-cancer-mitoses-detector
+$ docker run -it -p 5000:5000 max-breast-cancer-mitosis-detector
 ```

 ## 3. Use the Model